5 Keys to Developing Professional Connections

 Key 4 – Get your mantra right

-This one is easy.
-Your mantra should be simple: “How can I help?
+The most valuable professional connections are mutually beneficial.
+When developing and maintaining these connections, your mantra should be simple: “How can I help?
 How can I help?
-How can I help?”.
+How can I help?”
 This phrase needs to be buzzing around your head when you are looking to develop professional connections.
-You should constantly be thinking about the people you know, the knowledge you hold, and the industry-based skills and experience that might be useful to those you are trying to connect with.
+You should constantly be thinking about the people you know, the knowledge you hold, and which industry-based skills and experience might be useful to those you are trying to connect with.

-This “how can I help” mantra is incredibly powerful when reaching out to those you wish to develop a connection with.
+This “how can I help” mantra is incredibly powerful when reaching out to those you want to connect with.
 Asking this question can be an easy ice-breaker.
 It allows you to identify the challenges they may be experiencing and then leverage your ability to assist.
 Asking how you can help also demonstrates that you are inquisitive and genuinely interested in contributing or collaborating.
-Once connected, this approach provides a pathway to stay in contact, generate new connections and develop future board opportunities.
+Once connected, this approach provides a pathway to stay in touch, build new connections, and explore future board opportunities.

 A word of warning—wanting to help and helping are two very different things.
 Most successful leaders ensure they follow through, and so should you.
-The “how can I help” mantra may backfire if you don’t follow through on your promises, no matter how big or small.
+The “how can I help” mantra will generally backfire if you don’t follow through on your promises, whether they be big or small.

 What next?

 Developing professional connections does not come naturally to most.
-However, getting out there, connecting, and conversing with new people will begin to make you feel more comfortable.
-You should start by conducting an audit of your current networks, identifying those you should nurture and where you should focus your time to develop new professional connections.
+However, getting out there, connecting, and conversing with new people will help you feel more comfortable.
+You should start by conducting an audit of your current networks, identifying which you should nurture and the areas you are lacking, and should focus on developing new professional connections.

 Related Articles